 No, and this holds true for opposite-sex engaged couples as well.
 Only U.S. citizens may sponsor their fiancé(e)s immigrating to the U.S.

 USCIS will reopen and reconsider any foreign spousal and fiancé(e) petitions previously denied because of section 3 of the Defense of Marriage Act (DOMA), which has since been found unconstitutional for discriminating against same-sex couples.
 The petitioners will not need to repay any fees for this reconsideration.
 Read more about same-sex marriages in U.S. immigration law.

 Foreign same-sex spouses of employment visa holder in the U.S. have the same opportunities to immigrate to the U.S. as foreign opposite-sex spouses.
 Learn more about employment-based visas.

 Foreign children of homosexual unions have all the same opportunities as children from heterosexual unions to immigrate to the U.S..
 Unmarried children under age 21 typically arrive in the U.S. via a parent's spousal visa or work visa.

 Call a Nevada immigration attorney...

-If your non-citizen spouse or fiancé(e) is seeking a green card in Nevada, contact our Las Vegas immigration attorneys for a free consultation on how we can help to reunite your family as soon as possible.
+If your non-citizen spouse or fiancé(e) is seeking a green card in Nevada, contact our Las Vegas immigration attorneys for a consultation on how we can help to reunite your family as soon as possible.

 Learn more about Nevada immigration options such as Las Vegas Nevada visa laws, humanitarian parole in Las Vegas Nevada, Las Vegas Visa Waiver Program, education visas in Las Vegas Nevada, and the naturalization in Las Vegas Nevada.